Individual Representation in Approval-Based Committee Voting: Domain Restrictions

+In \Cref{app:inapr-rule-VI}, we show that all common ABC rules may fail to return a committee that provides $(2,4)$-IR for VI preferences.

 Beyond VI and CI, many other domain restrictions have been studied in the literature.
-In \Cref{app:dom_rest}, we provide lower and upper bounds for $(\alpha, \beta)$-IR for all domain restrictions introduced by \citet{ElLa15a} and \citet{yang2019tree}.
-Any domain that is more restrictive than VI inherits the guarantee of a $(2,4)$-IR committee from VI---but we show that in some cases we can achieve better approximation guarantees.
+In \Cref{app:fur_dom_res}, we provide lower and upper bounds for $(\alpha, \beta)$-IR for all domain restrictions introduced by \citet{ElLa15a} and \citet{yang2019tree}.
+Any domain that is more restrictive than VI inherits the guarantee of a $(2,4)$-IR committee from VI\,---\,but we show that in some cases we can achieve better approximation guarantees.
 On the other hand, any domain that is more general than CI inherits the inapproximability from CI.
 In fact, we show that the same lower bound applies even in a slightly more restricted domain introduced by \citet{yang2019tree}.
+Moreover, we show that committees satisfying IR (without approximation) always exist and can be found in polynomial time for a subclass of VI profiles.
 We also determined for which of the considered domain restrictions a semi-strong JR committee is guaranteed to exist.
+For a summary of our results, see \Cref{tab:IF_guarantees_on_structured_profiles} in \Cref{app:fur_dom_res}.